ztachip/ztachip/Documentation/tensor_programmer_guide.md

 And as data being transfered from PCORE to DDR, data is also being processed by stream processor's program #1

-## 8. CALLBACK
+## CALLBACK

-MCORE instructions to TensorEngine are queued for processing.
+Tensor instructions to TensorEngine are queued for processing.

-CALLBACK construct is used to trigger a function callback whenever MCORE executions have reached a check point.
+CALLBACK construct is used to trigger a function callback whenever tensor executions have reached a check point.

 This is normally used to send back responses to host applications at completion of TensorEngine executions.

-### 8.1 Syntax
+### Syntax
 ```
 >CALLBACK(callback_function,int parm);
 ```